RaVeR76/My-Vinyl-Answer/README.md

 ### **Pop A Cap In Your Lock**

 * **Bug**
 I tried to log in and I couldn't.
 I tried using my various test login details but none would work.
 This was just after I had did some button styling so I was like there should be no connection here.
 It did my head in for about an hour trying to figure it out.
 I investigated anyway and eventually found the reason....
-I had **CAPS LOCK ON !** How annoying yet secretly deceptive in that I wouldn't have realised that and didn't realise that, hence me delving into my code to find the reason.
+I had **CAPS LOCK ON !** How annoying yet secretly deceptive, in that I wouldn't have realised that and didn't realise that, hence me delving into my code to find the reason.

 * **Fix**
 Added some detection for passwords as the user cannot see any input values.
 I found some cool yet simple code for this in W3Schools and link is in the credit section below.